Lab Director

 - Vanzhula, I.A., Sala, M., Christian, C., Hunt, R.A., Keshishian, A.C., Wong, V.Z., Ernst, S.E., Spoor, S.P., & Levinson, C.A.
 (2020).
 Avoidance coping during mealtimes predicts an increase in eating disorder symptoms.
 International Journal of Eating Disorders, 53(4), 625-630. https://doi.org/10.1002/eat.23254 Christian, C., Williams, B. M., Hunt, R.A., Wong, V.Z., Ernst, S.E., Spoor, S.P., Vanzhula I.A., Tregarthen J.P., Forbush, K.T., & Levinson, C.A.
 (2020, in press).
 A network investigation of core symptoms and pathways across duration of illness using a comprehensive cognitive-behavioral model of eating disorder symptoms.
 Psychological Medicine, 1-10. https://doi.org/10.1017/S0033291719003817

-Claire Cusack (M.A.
-Towson University; B.A.
-Agnes Scott College) is a second-year graduate student in the EAT Lab.
+Claire Cusack (M.S.
+University of Louisville; B.A.
+Agnes Scott College) is a fourth-year graduate student in the EAT Lab.
 Claire is interested in exploring maintenance symptoms of eating disorders and comorbidities.
 They are particularly interested in utilizing idiographic statistical methods and incorporating physiological data to understand the heterogeneity of eating disorder symptoms and to inform tailored treatments.
 In their free time, Claire enjoys trail running, reading novels, and playing board games.

 cecusack.github.io/ClaireCusack/

-Claire Cusack (M.A.
-Towson University; B.A.
-Agnes Scott College) is a second-year graduate student in the EAT Lab.
+Claire Cusack (M.S.
+University of Louisville; B.A.
+Agnes Scott College) is a fourth-year graduate student in the EAT Lab.
 Claire is interested in exploring maintenance symptoms of eating disorders and comorbidities.
 They are particularly interested in utilizing idiographic statistical methods and incorporating physiological data to understand the heterogeneity of eating disorder symptoms and to inform tailored treatments.
 In their free time, Claire enjoys trail running, reading novels, and playing board games.

 cecusack.github.io/ClaireCusack/